The Shaman's Way: The Four-Fold Way by Angeles Arrien

 Why does modern medicine fail some people, yet it works in others?

-We have to look at the energy shifts, the application of positive mental, emotional and spiritual perspectives to healing, the implementation of the Four-Fold Way.
+We have to look at the energy shifts, the application of positive mental, emotional and spiritual perspectives to healing, and the implementation of the Four-Fold Way.

 I hope you have enjoyed these articles about Angeles Arrien.
 Please read up more about her, she was an inspiring Warrior, Healer, Visionary, and Teacher.
 Get her book from Amazon and learn more about the "Four-Fold Way: Walking the Paths of the Warrior, Healer, Visionary, and Teacher."